TallKite/linnstrument-firmware/README.md

 KNOWN ISSUES:

+* Immediately after updating, you must unplug the Linnstrument and plug it back in
 * Arpegiator is not yet microtonal
 * Strumming is not yet microtonal
-* Same/blink carry over leaves extra lights
+* Same/blink carry over leaves extra lights on
 * edos above 41 have poor rainbows
 * default scales are incomplete
 * several settings don't yet persist across power cycles: